Klipper3d/klipper/docs/Config_Reference.md

 The following parameters are generally available for devices using an I2C bus.

+Note that Klipper's current micro-controller support for i2c is generally not tolerant to line noise.
+Unexpected errors on the i2c wires may result in Klipper raising a run-time error.
+Klipper's support for error recovery varies between each micro-controller type.
+It is generally recommended to only use i2c devices that are on the same printed circuit board as the micro-controller.

 ```
 #i2c_address:
 #   The i2c address of the device.
 This must specified as a decimal